Train models with any machine learning frameworks

 Train models

-In the Viam app, navigate to your list of DATASETS and select the one you want to train on.
+In the Viam app, navigate to your list of DATASETS and select the one you want to train a model on.

 Click Train model and select Train on a custom training script, then follow the prompts.